Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Algorithms and Applications

 From (\ref{DistributiveLinTrans}) and (\ref{dLTVSptFn}), it is evident that $\mathcal{X}(t)$ is the 1-sum (Minkowski sum) of $(t+1)$ convex sets, one of which is $p_{1}$-sum of ellipsoids, and each of the remaining $t$ sets are $p_{2}$-sum of ellipsoids, where $p_{1},p_{2}\geq 1$.
 Clearly, this remains true even when the system matrices $\bm{F}, \bm{G}$ are time-varying.
 We mention here that the general idea of using support functions for reachability analysis has appeared before in the literature \cite{witsenhausen1968sets, girard2008efficient}.

-In the following, we apply the formula (\ref{betamintr}) and the fixed point algorithm (\ref{FPE}) to compute the minimum trace and minimum volume outer ellipsoidal approximations of the reach sets of (\ref{LinearSys}).
-We will refer these ellipsoids as MTOE and MVOE, respectively.
+In the following Section, we apply the formula (\ref{betamintr}) and the fixed point algorithm (\ref{FPE}) to compute the minimum trace and minimum volume outer ellipsoidal approximations of the reach sets of (\ref{LinearSys}), constrained in the parametric family (\ref{Qbetap}).
+With slight abuse of nomenclature, we will hereafter refer these ellipsoids as MTOE and MVOE, respectively.
+These should be understood as the optimal \emph{within the parametric family (\ref{Qbetap})}.
+The prototype algorithms for computing the same for the convex set $\mathcal{E}\left(\bm{0},\bm{Q}_{1}\right) +_{p} \mathcal{E}\left(\bm{0},\bm{Q}_{2}\right)$, $\bm{Q}_{1},\bm{Q}_{2}\in\mathbb{S}^{d}_{+}$, are given below.
+These serve as the building blocks for computing the parametric MTOE and MVOE for the reach set of (\ref{LinearSys}) subject to (\ref{pSumInitCondnControl}), which we illustrate next.
+For the results reported in this paper which use Algorithm \ref{AlgoMVOE}, we have set tol $= 10^{-5}$, and MaxIter $= 100$.